internet-relay-chat/IRCP/README.md

 Next, every channel is joined with a `WHO` command sent & every new nick found gets a `WHOIS`.

+Everything is done in a heavily throttled manner for stealth to avoid detection.

 ## Collected Information
 All of the raw data from a server is logged & stored.
 The categories below are stored seperately & hilight the key information we are after: